 - Hosting method (required): Select Hosted by Contentstack as the hosting method for this content type.

 - Extension Source Code: (required): Specify the extension code here.
-To get the code, contact our Support team.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.

 The support team will provide you with the source code (src file).
 Copy the code from the index.html file located in the root folder and paste it in the Extension source code field.